Deadly Climate Change Impact – Heatwaves

-Vancouver and the rest of British Columbia experienced the hottest temperature in Canadian history of 49.6 C over the weekend.
+Vancouver and the rest of British Columbia experienced the hottest temperature in Canadian history, 49.6°C, over the weekend.
 According to CTV news, this temperature is 1.6 C degrees warmer than the warmest temperature ever recorded in 1937 in Saskatchewan.

-According to the Economist, the sweltering temperatures that British Columbians have experienced mark the start of the northern hemisphere’s official heatwave that includes America’s Pacific north-west region.
+According to the Economist, the sweltering temperatures that British Columbians have experienced mark the start of the northern hemisphere’s official heatwave, including America’s Pacific north-west region.

-New York City’s Emergency Management department is directing its residents to cooling centres, and for the third consecutive year, the Siberian Arctic has experienced scorching temperatures.
-The rising temperatures are a consequence of global warming trends as GHG concentrations in the atmosphere continue to increase.
+New York City’s Emergency Management Department is directing its residents to cooling centres, and for the third consecutive year, the Siberian Arctic has experienced scorching temperatures.
+The rising temperatures result from global warming trends as GHG concentrations in the atmosphere continue to increase.

-In other parts of the world, especially in tropical countries, the slight increase in global temperatures can have deadly effects.
+In other parts of the world, especially in tropical countries, a slight increase in global temperatures can have deadly effects.

 According to the article, heat combined with high humidity is the most deadly type of heat, and it has its own measurement called the wet-bulb temperature.
-Experts say that even healthy human beings won’t survive if wet-bulb temperatures exceed 35°C, even if one is under a shade with an unlimited supply of drinking water.
+Experts say that even healthy human beings won’t survive if wet bulb temperatures exceed 35°C, even if they are under a shade with an unlimited supply of drinking water.

-High wet-bulb temperatures will create so much moisture in the air that sweating won’t help cool down the body, and this can cause organ failure and eventually death, according to Colin Raymond, lead author of a study on heatwaves in the Gulf.
+High wet-bulb temperatures create so much moisture in the air that sweating won’t help cool the body, which can cause organ failure and eventually death, according to Colin Raymond, lead author of a study on heat waves in the Gulf.

 Heat-related deaths have reached thousands in countries like Pakistan, western Europe, Brazil, Colombia, the Philippines, Kuwait, Guatemala and other parts of the world.
 These deaths can be caused by heatstroke, heart attacks, and dehydration.
 Many could have been prevented with adequate resources and good infrastructure.